szensk/DataTabler/readme.md

 DataTabler
 ----------

-Convert an `IEnumerable<T>` of type T with public properties to a DataTable.
+Convert an `IEnumerable<T>` of type T with public properties to a `System.Data.DataTable`.
 It uses `System.Linq.Expressions` to generate a method specific for that type.
-Generation of the method is slow, so it caches the conversion method for reuse.
+Generation of such a method is slow, so it caches the conversion method for reuse.